priyanshu233/Power-Bi-Project/README.md

 # Power-Bi-Project
-This reposotory  contains  a power-bi dashboard on  the road traffic anlaysis
+This reposotory  contains  a power-bi dashboard on  the road accident anlaysis

 Brief Description :-